 You'll be lured by the rugged beauty of the region, with its jagged limestone hills, low green mountains where tapirs, peccaries, and jaguars still roam free, and its boulder-strewn rivers and creeks.
 You'll also appreciate its diversity, in a compact and accessible package.
 Even on a short stay, you can canoe or kayak rivers, hike remote mountain trails, visit a Mayan ruin, explore underground cave systems, go birding or wildlife-spotting, shop at a busy local market, chill out at a sidewalk café, and dine in style at a good restaurant or by lamplight at a jungle lodge.

 The best of Cayo is mostly found in its scenic outdoors—nearly two-thirds of the district is in national parks and forest reserves.
 But you should also take time to appreciate its towns and villages.
 Belmopan, once just a sleepy village, is in the middle of a boom, with new government and residential construction fueled by real-estate speculation.
-These days, it’s officially known as Belmopan City, one of only two such official government destinations, the other of course being Belize City.
-San Ignacio is a thriving little town, its downtown area usually busy with locals come to buy supplies and backpackers looking to book tours or grab a bite and a Belikin at one of San Ignacio's many inexpensive eateries.
-The village of San Antonio is predominantly Mayan.
-Benque Viejo del Carmen, just 2 miles (3 km) from the border, feels more Guatemalan than Belizean, and Spanish Lookout, the Mennonite center, with its well-kept farms and no-nonsense farm-supply and general stores, could as well be in the U.S. Midwest.
+These days, it’s officially known as Belmopan City, one of only two such official government city destinations, the other, of course, being Belize City.
+San Ignacio is a thriving little town, its downtown area usually busy with locals buying supplies and backpackers looking to book tours or grab a bite and a Belikin at one of San Ignacio's many inexpensive eateries.
+Santa Elena, just to the east of San Ignacio, merges seemlessly to turn the so-called Twin Towns into one.
+The village of San Antonio on the Cristo Rey Road is predominantly Mayan.
+Benque Viejo del Carmen, 2 miles (3 km) from the border, feels more Guatemalan than Belizean, and Spanish Lookout, the Mennonite center, with its well-kept farms and no-nonsense farm-supply and general stores, could as well be in the U.S. Midwest.

 El Cayo is Spanish for "the caye" or key.
 Local residents still call San Ignacio Town "El Cayo," or just "Cayo," which can potentially create some confusion for outsiders.
 The name is thought to have originally referred to the small island formed where the Macal and Mopan rivers meet at San Ignacio.